Enhancing Adversarial Defense by k-Winners-Take-All: Other Related Work

 where $\Delta_{\epsilon}$ is the set of allowed perturbations of training samples, and $y$ denotes the true label of each training sample.
-Recent works that achieve state-of-the-art adversarial robustness rely on adversarial training ~\cite{zhang2019theoretically, xie2018feature}.
+Recent works that achieve state-of-the-art adversarial robustness rely on adversarial training ~\citep{zhang2019theoretically, xie2018feature}.
 However, adversarial training is notoriously slow because it requires finding adversarial samples on-the-fly at each training epoch.
-Its prohibitive cost makes adversarial training difficult to scale to large datasets such as ImageNet \cite{deng2009imagenet} unless enormous computation resources are available.
+Its prohibitive cost makes adversarial training difficult to scale to large datasets such as ImageNet \citep{deng2009imagenet} unless enormous computation resources are available.
+Recently, \citet{shafahi2019adversarial} revise the adversarial training algorithm to make it has similar training time as regular training, while keep the standard and robust accuracy comparable to standard adversarial training.

 \paragraph{Regularization.} Another type of defense is based on regularizing the neural network, and many works of this type are combined with adversarial training.
-For example, \textit{feature denoising}~\cite{xie2018feature} adds several denoise blocks to the network structure and trains the network with adversarial training.
-Zhang et al.~\cite{zhang2019theoretically} explicitly added a regularization term to balance the trade-off between standard accuracy and robustness, obtaining state-of-the-art robust accuracy on CIFAR.
+For example, \textit{feature denoising}~\citep{xie2018feature} adds several denoise blocks to the network structure and trains the network with adversarial training.
+Zhang et al.~\citep{zhang2019theoretically} explicitly added a regularization term to balance the trade-off between standard accuracy and robustness, obtaining state-of-the-art robust accuracy on CIFAR.

 Some other regularization-based methods require no adversarial training.
-For example, Ross and Doshi-Velez \cite{inputgradient} proposed to regularize the gradient of the model with respect to its input; Zheng et al.~\cite{Zheng_2016_CVPR} generated adversarial samples by adding random Gaussian noise to input data.
-However, these methods are shown to be brittle under stronger iterative gradient-based attacks such as PGD~\cite{zhang2019theoretically}.
+For example, \citet{inputgradient} proposed to regularize the gradient of the model with respect to its input; ~\citet{Zheng_2016_CVPR} generated adversarial samples by adding random Gaussian noise to input data.
+However, these methods are shown to be brittle under stronger iterative gradient-based attacks such as PGD~\citep{zhang2019theoretically}.
 In contrast, as demonstrated in our experiments, our method without using adversarial training is able to greatly improve robustness under PGD and other attacks.